-Moreover, for Lithuania, the complainant considers that the EIA procedure was not transparent and that the EIA report (approved in January 2011), is of insufficient quality.
-It further highlights that reasonable alternatives to the chosen OHL route and its technology were identified by the community and experts, but not considered for the EIA because the OHL project has a short deadline due to the current EU financial framework.
+Moreover, for Lithuania, the complainant considered that the EIA procedure was not transparent and that the EIA report (approved in January 2011), is of insufficient quality.
+It further highlighted that reasonable alternatives to the chosen OHL route and its technology were identified by the community and experts, but not considered for the EIA because the OHL project had a short deadline due to the EU financial framework.